-When providing Tampa home care for your elderly loved one, one of your main responsibilities may be taking him or her to regular doctor’s visits.
+When providing Clearwater home care for your elderly loved one, one of your main responsibilities may be taking him or her to regular doctor’s visits.
 Being at the doctor’s office with your loved one offers an excellent opportunity to ask some important questions about his or her health and quality of life.

 What Are the Side Effects of This Medication?